mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 ## Prerequisites

--   A DKP cluster with the following Platform applications enabled:
+-   [A DKP cluster][dkp-install] with the following Platform applications enabled:

     - Istio
     - Knative (optional, if KServe is configured to work in `RawDeployment` mode)